Cancer: Radiation Therapy ?

 Let us take a look at the results and benefits of the so-called cures obtained through surgery, radiation, and chemotherapy.

 Commenting on this mechanism, Dr. John Richardson explained it this way:

+And so we see that X-ray therapy is cursed with the same drawbacks of surgery.
 But it has one more: It actually increases the likelihood that cancer will develop in other parts of the body!

 Radiation Increases Chances of Spreading Cancer

 Excessive exposure to radioactivity is an effective way to induce cancer.
 This was first demonstrated by observing the increased cancer incidence among the survivors of Hiroshima, but it has been corroborated by many independent studies since then.
 For example, a recent headline in a national-circulation newspaper tells us: FIND ALARMING NUMBER OF CANCER CASES IN PEOPLE WHO HAD X-RAY THERAPY 20 YEARS AGO.

 The Textbook of Medical Surgical Nursing, a standard reference for Registered Nurses, is most emphatic on this point.
 It says:

 This is an area of public health concern because it may involve large numbers of people who may be exposed to low levels of radiation over a long period of time.
 The classic example is of the women employed in the early 1920s to paint watch and clock dials with luminizing (radium containing) paints.
 Years later, bone sarcomas resulted from the carcinogenic effect of the radium.
 Similarly, leukemia occurs more frequently in radiologists than other physicians.
 Another example is the Hiroshima survivors who have shown the effects of low levels of radiation....